keymanapp/help.keyman.com/developer/keyboards/github/step-3.md

 Click on the "Branch: master" button and type in the name of the branch you want to create.
 We suggest that you use the name of the keyboard as the name of your branch, but you can use anything that makes sense to you.
-After typing the name of the branch, click on "Create branch" or just type the Enter key.
+After typing the name of the branch, click on "Create branch".

 ![](../../../cdn/dev/img/developer/keyboards/github-create-branch.png)